 Surface signatures of aquatic ecosystems

 Characterizing and monitoring the spatial extent, health, and general characteristics of aquatic ecosystems like seagrass beds presents a challenge that evolves both in space (due to fragmentation of these habitats) and time (due to tides, seasons, and ecosystem growth).
-I'm therefore interested in the hydrodynamic signatures that these aquatic ecosystems leave on the water surface, as this may serve as a proxy for characteristics of the system, as well as the flow it is exposed to.
+We are interested in the hydrodynamic signatures that these aquatic ecosystems leave on the water surface, as this may serve as a proxy for characteristics of the system, as well as the flow it is exposed to.

 Mandel et al. (2019).
 On the surface expression of a canopy-generated shear instability.
 Journal of Fluid Mechanics 867: 633-660 [pdf][doi]